doubleailes/rez_nushell_plugin/README.md

 ## License

-This project is licensed under the Apache License 2.0.
+This project is licensed under the MIT.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-This plugin is inspired by the Rez project and aims to extend its functionality to support modern shells like Nushell.
+This plugin is inspired by the **Rez** project and aims to extend its functionality to support modern shells like Nushell.